Entanglement Breaking Rank and the existence of SIC POVMs: acknowledgements

 \section{acknowledgements}

-We thank the referee for many helpful suggestions to improve the exposition of this article.
+We thank the referees for many helpful suggestions to improve the exposition of this article.
 SKP and JP were supported by Graduate Fellowships at the Department of Pure Mathematics, University of Waterloo.
 VIP is supported by the Natural Sciences and Engineering Research Council (NSERC) grant number 03784.
-MR holds a Postdoctoral Fellowship at the Department of Pure Mathematics, University of Waterloo.
+MR is an Assistant Professor at Birla Institute of Technology and Science (Pilani - Goa Campus).